-(1) The contractor will be responsible for obtaining milled samples and/or cores for the project mix design.
-Core samples shall be obtained at a frequency of 0.5 lane-mile.
+The contractor shall be responsible for obtaining milled samples and/or cores for the project mix design.

-- Cores shall be obtained from the area to be recycled including shoulder.
-Samples obtained by coring should be enough to develop the mix design. - (2) Samples for mix design obtained by milling shall be taken from at least 3 different locations directly from the area to be recycled. - (3) Significant mixture differences in the pavement to be recycled may require additional sampling.
-All samples shall represent the entire depth of the layer to be recycled. - (4) Develop and submit a material sampling plan to the engineer; for review with and approval by the Bureau of Technical Services Materials Management Section, Pavement Unit; 5 business days prior to obtaining milled and/or cored samples. - (5) Material sampling prior to receipt of the engineers notice to proceed shall require submittal and approval of an Application/Permit to Work on Highway Right-of-Way (DT1812). - (6) During material sampling operations; contractor insurance will be as specified in section 107 of the Standard Specifications; traffic control requirements will be as specified in sections 107 and 643 of the Standard Specifications and in the contract special provisions. - (7) Develop and submit a Job Mix Formula (JMF) for approval 15 business days prior to the start of the CIR operation.
-The JMF will be developed according to the applicable portions of WisDOT Mix Design Method 1559, as described in WisDOT Construction Material Manual (CMM) 8.66.2; and conforming to the requirements of Table B.3.
-The JMF will be submitted to the engineer for review with and approval by the Bureau of Technical Services Materials Management Section, Pavement Unit.
-If differing material types are observed, samples shall be obtained at each differing material type location and a separate mix design shall be conducted for each material type.
+Develop and submit a material sampling plan to the engineer; for review with and approval by the Bureau of Technical Services Materials Management Section; five business days prior to obtaining milled and/or cored samples.

+Material sampling prior to receipt of the engineers notice to proceed shall require submittal and approval of an Application/Permit to work on Highway Right-of-Way (DT1812).

+During material sampling operations; contractor insurance shall be as specified in standard spec 107; traffic control requirements shall be as specified in standard spec 107 and 643 and in the contract special provisions.

+Develop and submit a Job Mix Formula (JMF) for approval 10 business days prior to the start of the CIR operation.
+The JMF shall be developed according to the applicable portions of Mix Design Method 1559, as described in WisDOT CMM 8.65; and conforming to the requirements of Table B.3.
+The JMF shall be submitted to the engineer for review with and approval by the Bureau of Technical Services Materials Management Section.